-The SDI contributions for 2010 were \$5.5 billion, and are projected to increase to \$5.9 billion in 2011, decrease to \$5.3 billion in 2012, and increase to \$5.6 billion in 2013.
+The SDI contributions were \$5.8 billion for 2011, and are projected to decrease to \$5.2 billion in 2012, and increase to \$5.3 billion in 2013.
 The projected fluctuations in SDI contributions are primarily due to the fluctuations in the SDI contribution rate and the taxable wage ceiling over the next few years.

-The SDI contribution rate was 1.1 percent in 2010, increased to 1.2 percent in 2011, and will decrease to 1.0 percent in 2012.
-The SDI contribution rate is projected to remain at 1.0 percent in 2013.
+The SDI contribution rate was 1.2 percent in 2011, decreased to 1.0 percent in 2012, and is projected to remain at 1.0 percent for 2013.
 The statutory formula for calculating the SDI contribution rate helps to maintain an adequate DI Fund balance without having excess money in the fund (refer to page A4 of the Appendix - Tax Rate for an explanation of the SDI contribution rate).

 The SDI program taxes covered employees up to a ceiling which is calculated by the formula in Section 985 of the California Unemployment Insurance Code (CUIC).
-The taxable wage ceiling was \$93,316 in 2010 and 2011.
-The taxable wage ceiling will increase to \$95,585 in 2012 and is projected to increase to \$98,138 in 2013.
+The taxable wage ceiling was \$93,316 in 2011, \$95,585 in 2012, and is projected to increase to \$97.571 in 2013.